openSVM/agave/docs/src/proposals/tick-verification.md

 ---
-title: Tick Verification
+titwe: tick vewification
 ---

-This design the criteria and validation of ticks in a slot.
-It also describes error handling and slashing conditions encompassing how the system handles transmissions that do not meet these requirements.
+this design the c-cwitewia and vawidation o-of ticks i-in a swot. nyaa~~ it a-awso descwibes ewwow h-handwing and s-swashing conditions e-encompassing h-how the system handwes twansmissions that do nyot meet these wequiwements. 😳

-# Slot structure
+# s-swot stwuctuwe

-Each slot must contain an expected `ticks_per_slot` number of ticks.
-The last shred in a slot must contain only the entirety of the last tick, and nothing else.
-The leader must also mark this shred containing the last tick with the `LAST_SHRED_IN_SLOT` flag.
-Between ticks, there must be `hashes_per_tick` number of hashes.
+each swot must contain an expected `ticks_per_slot` n-nyumbew of ticks. (⑅˘꒳˘) the wast shwed i-in a swot must contain onwy the entiwety of the wast tick, nyaa~~ a-and nyothing ewse.
+OwO the weadew must a-awso mawk this s-shwed containing the wast tick with the `LAST_SHRED_IN_SLOT` fwag. rawr x3 between ticks, XD thewe m-must be `hashes_per_tick` nyumbew of hashes. σωσ

-# Handling bad transmissions
+# handwing bad twansmissions

-Malicious transmissions `T` are handled in two ways:
+mawicious t-twansmissions `T` awe handwed i-in two ways:

-1. If a leader can generate some erroneous transmission `T` and also some alternate transmission `T'` for the same slot without violating any slashing rules for duplicate transmissions (for instance if `T'` is a subset of `T`), then the cluster must handle the possibility of both transmissions being live.
+1. (U ᵕ U❁) i-if a weadew c-can genewate some e-ewwoneous twansmission `T` and awso some awtewnate t-twansmission `T'` fow the same swot without viowating a-any swashing wuwes fow dupwicate twansmissions (fow instance if `T'` is a subset o-of `T`), (U ﹏ U) then t-the cwustew must h-handwe the possibiwity o-of both twansmissions being wive. :3

-Thus this means we cannot mark the erroneous transmission `T` as dead because the cluster may have reached consensus on `T'`.
-These cases necessitate a slashing proof to punish this bad behavior.
+thus this means we cannot m-mawk the ewwoneous t-twansmission `T` as dead because t-the cwustew m-may have weached consensus on `T'`. ( ͡o ω ͡o ) t-these cases nyecessitate a swashing p-pwoof to punish this bad behaviow. σωσ

-2. Otherwise, we can simply mark the slot as dead and not playable.
-A slashing proof may or may not be necessary depending on feasibility.
+2. othewwise, >w< w-we can simpwy mawk the swot a-as dead and nyot pwayabwe. 😳😳😳 a s-swashing pwoof m-may ow may nyot be nyecessawy depending on feasibiwity.
+OwO

-# Blockstore receiving shreds
+# bwockstowe weceiving shweds

-When blockstore receives a new shred `s`, there are two cases:
+when bwockstowe weceives a-a nyew shwed `s`, 😳 t-thewe awe two cases:

-1. `s` is marked as `LAST_SHRED_IN_SLOT`, then check if there exists a shred `s'` in blockstore for that slot where `s'.index > s.index` If so, together `s` and `s'` constitute a slashing proof.
+1. 😳😳😳 `s` is mawked a-as `LAST_SHRED_IN_SLOT`, (˘ω˘) t-then check i-if thewe exists a shwed `s'` in bwockstowe fow t-that swot whewe `s'.index > s.index` if so, ʘwʘ togethew `s` and `s'` constitute a swashing pwoof. ( ͡o ω ͡o )

-2. Blockstore has already received a shred `s'` marked as `LAST_SHRED_IN_SLOT` with index `i`.
-If `s.index > i`, then together `s` and `s'`constitute a slashing proof.
-In this case, blockstore will also not insert `s`.
+2. b-bwockstowe has awweady weceived a-a shwed `s'` m-mawked as `LAST_SHRED_IN_SLOT` w-with index `i`. o.O i-if `s.index > i`, >w< t-then t-togethew `s` a-and `s'`constitute a swashing pwoof. in this c-case, bwockstowe w-wiww awso nyot i-insewt `s`. 😳

-3. Duplicate shreds for the same index are ignored.
-Non-duplicate shreds for the same index are a slashable condition.
-Details for this case are covered in the `Leader Duplicate Block Slashing` section.
+3. dupwicate s-shweds f-fow the same index awe ignowed. 🥺 nyon-dupwicate shweds fow the s-same index awe a swashabwe condition. rawr x3 detaiws fow this case awe covewed in the `Leader Duplicate Block Slashing` section. o.O

-# Replaying and validating ticks
+# wepwaying a-and vawidating ticks

-1. Replay stage replays entries from blockstore, keeping track of the number of ticks it has seen per slot, and verifying there are `hashes_per_tick` number of hashes between ticks.
-After the tick from this last shred has been played, replay stage then checks the total number of ticks.
+1. rawr wepway stage wepways entwies fwom b-bwockstowe, ʘwʘ keeping t-twack of t-the nyumbew of ticks it has seen p-pew swot, 😳😳😳 and vewifying thewe a-awe `hashes_per_tick` n-nyumbew of hashes between ticks. ^^;; aftew the tick fwom this wast shwed has been pwayed, o.O w-wepway stage then checks the totaw n-nyumbew of ticks. (///ˬ///✿)

-Failure scenario 1: If ever there are two consecutive ticks between which the number of hashes is `!= hashes_per_tick`, mark this slot as dead.
+faiwuwe scenawio 1: i-if evew t-thewe awe two consecutive ticks between which t-the nyumbew of h-hashes is `!= hashes_per_tick`, σωσ mawk this s-swot as dead. nyaa~~

-Failure scenario 2: If the number of ticks != `ticks_per_slot`, mark slot as dead.
+f-faiwuwe scenawio 2: if the numbew of ticks != `ticks_per_slot`, ^^;; mawk swot as dead. ^•ﻌ•^

-Failure scenario 3: If the number of ticks reaches `ticks_per_slot`, but we still haven't seen the `LAST_SHRED_IN_SLOT`, mark this slot as dead.
+faiwuwe scenawio 3: i-if the n-nyumbew of ticks w-weaches `ticks_per_slot`, σωσ but we s-stiww haven't seen t-the `LAST_SHRED_IN_SLOT`, -.- mawk this s-swot as dead. ^^;;

-2. When ReplayStage reaches a shred marked as the last shred, it checks if this last shred is a tick.
+2. when wepwaystage weaches a shwed mawked as the wast shwed, XD it c-checks if this w-wast shwed is a tick. 🥺

-Failure scenario: If the signed shred with the `LAST_SHRED_IN_SLOT` flag cannot be deserialized into a tick (either fails to deserialize or deserializes into an entry), mark this slot as dead.
+faiwuwe scenawio: if the s-signed shwed w-with the `LAST_SHRED_IN_SLOT` fwag cannot be desewiawized into a tick (eithew f-faiws to desewiawize ow desewiawizes into an entwy), òωó mawk this swot as dead. (ˆ ﻌ ˆ)♡